 The following is an update regarding the business operations of the Planning & Development Services Department considering the COVID-19 pandemic restrictions.

-As the M.D. of Bighorn offices are currently closed to the public, please submit Development Permit and Compliance applications via e-mail to: email@example.com
+As mentioned above, please submit all Development Permit Applications and Compliance Requests via e-mail to: email@example.com

-Alternatively, please submit Subdivision and Land Use Bylaw amendment applications to: firstname.lastname@example.org
+Alternatively, please submit any Subdivision and Land Use Bylaw amendment applications to: firstname.lastname@example.org

 Building Permit Reviews & Inspections

-- Notice of Application/Decision: These will be sent electronically (via email) to the applicant.
+- Notice of Application/Decision: These will be sent electronically (via email), and a signed hardcopy will be sent by post.

-- Documents for Land Titles: we are currently working through how to get documents submitted to Land Titles, as they will not accept electronic signatures.
-Therefore, applicants are advised that there may be some delays with regard to the Land Titles process, and we request your patience as we attempt to resolve these challenges.
+- Documents for Land Titles: The Administration and Planning staff are in the office, please contact Planning Staff to coordinate any documents that are required to be sent to Land Titles.
+Note that there may be some delays with regard to the Land Titles process, and we request your patience.

-- Compliance Assessments: These will be sent electronically to the applicant.
+- Compliance Assessments: These will be sent electronically to the applicant, and hardcopies can be mailed or available for pick-up at the MD office in Exshaw.

 - Payment methods: By credit card via the M.D.’s website or by mailing a cheque to the M.D. office.